Deric-W/FindScoreP/docs/UTILITIES.md

 The result will be stored in the variable name contained in `outVar` as a list of components.

 For more information on component autodetection see [AUTODETECT.md](AUTODETECT.md#Components).

+#### scorep_discover_targets(outVar [directory ...])

+Discovers targets in directories and stores them as a list in a variable named by `outVar`.

+Targets which can not be instrumented by Score-P are automatically skipped.

+The function defaults to the current directory if no directories or targets are passed.